Skip to content

 colourful festival bunting

-The third annual Festival of Evidence will run between 19 and 23 May, for colleagues and stakeholders from the Hertfordshire health and care system.
+The fourth annual Festival of Evidence will run in June and July, for colleagues and stakeholders from the Hertfordshire health and care system.

 The focus will be on finding and using health and wellbeing evidence and data in Hertfordshire to improve the impact of your services and activities for our residents.